 Keyword: cake, king cake, king cake scones, mardi gras, mardi gras scones, mini cake, mini king cake, scones

-Line a rimmed baking sheet with silpat or parchment paper and set aside.
+Heat the oven to 425°F (220°C).
+Line a rimmed baking sheet with parchment paper or a silicone baking mat.

-In a bowl, stir together the flour, sugar, baking powder, ground cinnamon, salt, and baking soda.
+In a medium bowl, stir together the flour, sugar, baking powder, cinnamon, salt, and baking soda.

-In a separate small bowl, whisk together the egg yolk, milk, orange juice, and orange zest.
-Pour into the flour mixture and stir until just combined.
+In a small bowl, whisk together the egg yolk, milk, orange juice, and orange zest.

-Place the dough on a baking sheet and bake in the oven for 12 to 15 minutes, until golden.
+Transfer the dough to the prepared baking sheet and bake for 12 to 15 minutes, until lightly golden.

 Notes

-Keep Ingredients Cold: Use cold butter and milk for the best texture.
+Keep Ingredients Cold: Use cold butter and milk to help create a tender, flaky texture.

-Adjust Dough Consistency: The dough should feel moist but not sticky.
-If needed, add a little more flour or liquid to get it just right.
+Check Dough Texture: The dough should feel moist but not sticky.
+Add a small amount of flour or liquid as needed.

-Decorate for Any Occasion: Change the sugar colors to match the season—red and pink for Valentine’s Day, green for St. Patrick’s Day, or red and green for Christmas.
+Seasonal Decorating: Change the sugar colors to match the occasion, such as purple, green, and yellow for Mardi Gras or red and green for Christmas.